itsmiki/aws-solutions-architect-associate-saa-c03/notes.md

 3. Update or create a route table associated with PRIVATE subnet to point internet-bound traffic to the NAT gateway.

 #### ![Static Badge](https://img.shields.io/badge/Use%20Cases-green) Subnets
+- Private Subnets - Data Store Instances, Batch-processing instances, Backend instances, Web Application Instances (Load Balancer in Public Subnet)
+- Public Subnet - Web Application Instances (In some environments, you must attach web application instances to Elastic IP addresses directly (though you can also attach an Elastic IP address to a load balancer).
+In those cases, web application instances must be in a public subnet.)

+### Bastion Host
+- A bastion host is a server that provides access to a private network from an external network, such as the internet.
+- Typically runs on an EC2 instance in a public subnet of your VPC.
+- Instances in the private subnet are in a security group that allows SSH access from the security group attached to the bastion host.
+Bastion host users connect to the bastion host so they can connect to instances in private subnet.
+- The bastion host should be the only source of SSH traffic to your Linux instances.

+## Security

+### Security Groups